ogjayrussell/My-Projects/colloquial_sql/README.md

 2. Fine tune the base model
 3. Replace OpenAI API with

-# Example: "show me the patients with a gmail"
+# Example: "what is the email of John Doe?"

 ## Output
-MODIFIED PROMPT: show me the patients with a gmail Use these TABLE_DEFINITIONS to satisfy the database query.
+1. MODIFIED_PROMPT: what is the email of John Doe?
+Use these TABLE_DEFINITIONS to satisfy the database query:

 TABLE_DEFINITIONS